Karma-vibhanga, Deeds and their Results

-With the unwholesome deed of taking what is not given there is the result in the environment that lightning, parrots, locusts, rats and insects rush in and destroy the crops.
+With the unwholesome deed of taking what is not given there is the result in the environment that crop-destroyers arise like lightning, parrots, locusts, rats and insects.
 Because of this deed the result for the perpetrator is his wealth goes to destruction.

-With the unwholesome deed of sexual misconduct there is the result in the environment that grasses on the earth produce a bad smell.
+With the unwholesome deed of sexual misconduct there is the result in the environment that clumps of grass and so forth on the earth produce a bad smell.
 Because of this deed the result for the perpetrator is that housing that has been established is destroyed.

 With the unwholesome deed of false speech there is the result in the environment that there are diseases of the mouth, teeth and throat; and also a foul smell from the mouth and so on appear.
 Because of this deed the result for the perpetrator is that untrue stories about oneself appear.

 It seems we have two causes here, on the far right we see a couple engaged in adultery.
 The cuckolded husband is only half drawn on the far right.
 In the middle it is clear that one woman is speaking bad of another whom she points to.